PhilipOndieki/smartseason/README.md

 ### Updates Endpoints

-> Requires `Authorization: Bearer <agent-token>` header.
+Requires authentication.
 Only the agent assigned to a field can submit updates for it.

 #### POST /updates